jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   * :ref:`click here for how to install tree on Linux/Windows SubSystem for Linux<how to install tree on Linux/Windows Subsystem for Linux>` or
   * :ref:`click here for how to install tree on Windows without Windows SubSystem Linux<how to install tree on Windows without Windows Subsystem for Linux>`

-type this in the terminal_
+type this in the terminal_ to install tree_

 .. code-block:: python
   :emphasize-lines: 1

   brew install tree

-Continue with :ref:`how to see what directory I am in`
+:ref:`Click here to see what directory I am in<how to see what directory I am in>`

 ----